shambrain/FaceFusion-3-NSFW-Fix/README.md

 ---
-IMPORTANT NOTE: Make sure to backup the `content_analyser.py` file before replacing!
+⚠️IMPORTANT NOTE: Make sure to backup the `content_analyser.py` file before replacing!⚠️

 ### **Why You Should Apply This Fix 🛠️**